NLnetLabs/krill/doc/development/multi_user/authentication.md

 #### Modified login form

-The standard login view built-in to Lagosta at `/login` only has a single input field for the master API token.
+The standard login view built-in to Lagosta at `/login` only has a single input field for the admin API token.
 This has been extended so that when invoked as `/login?withId=true` it will instead show username and password input fields.
 When the `GET /auth/login` Krill endpoint is queried by Lagosta to determine the login URL to use, `ConfigFileAuthProvider::get_login_url()` responds with `/login?withId=true` to cause this modified login form to be